ebtc-protocol/ebtc/README.md

 The intent is to throttle large redemptions with higher fees, and to throttle borrowing directly after large redemption volumes.
 The `baseRate` decay over time ensures that the fee for both borrowers and redeemers will “cool down”, while redemptions volumes are low.

 Furthermore, the fees cannot become smaller than 0.5%, which in the case of redemptions protects the redemption facility from being front-run by arbitrageurs that are faster than the price feed.
-The 5% maximum on the issuance is meant to keep the system (somewhat) attractive for new borrowers even in phases where the monetary is contracting due to redemptions.

 ### Fee decay Implementation